SAP-archive/teched2020-IIS360/exercises/ex0/README.md

 ## Access SAP Business Application Studio (TechEd 2020 live workshop registered participants only)

 Log on the SAP Business Application Studio via [this link](https://sap-ux-teched.cry10cf.int.applicationstudio.cloud.sap/index.html) by using the provided live workshop credentials.\
-You can continue with step 'Create Dev Space'.
+You can continue with the step 'Create Dev Space'.

 ## Set up Business Application Studio in an SAP Cloud Platform Trial Account